michelled/weavly.org/src/resources/weavly-for-keyboard-users.md

 7. If you need a different action block, use Shift + Tab key to go back to the action blocks and select another action.
 8. Repeat the same process to add those action blocks to your program.

 To edit your program, follow the following steps:

-1. Tab to your program panel
+1. Tab to your program panel.
 2. Tab to the action block on your program that you want to edit.
-3. Once you are on the action block, press Enter or the Spacebar to open its control menu
+3. Once you are on the action block, press Enter or the Spacebar to open its control menu.
-4. Use the tab key to select any of the options on that menu including delete, replace, move to left, move to right
+4. Use the tab key to select any of the options on that menu including delete, replace, move to left, move to right.
-5. Use Enter or Spacebar to select any of those actions
+5. Use Enter or Spacebar to select any of those actions.
-6. Once you are done you can press the Esc key to exit this menu, or tab to the action block and press Enter or Spacebar to close the control panel
+6. Once you are done you can press the Esc key to exit this menu, or tab to the action block and press Enter or Spacebar to close the control panel.